How to sell your home and make a faster, more profitable sale

-Cleaning the kitchen sink may not seem very important in the grand scheme of selling your house, but home buyers put great stock in a shiny and impeccably clean kitchen sink!
-They will instantly get the impression that the sink is brand new, or has been well cared for.
+Cleaning the kitchen sink may not seem very important in the grand scheme of selling your house, but home buyers put great stock in a shiny and impeccably clean kitchen and the kitchen sink plays a role in that.

 Let your kitchen sink be one less project on the fix-it list that home buyers will use to negotiate the price of your home down.

 Read on for diy tips on how to clean your type of kitchen sink.

 Cleaning stainless steel kitchen sinks requires a little elbow grease, but the end result is worth the effort.
 Stainless steel can take a lot of abrasive scrubbing, but try to scrub in the direction of the polish lines in the sink.

 Comet, Bon-Ami, and Cameo Stainless Steel cleaners are just a few really good products for cleaning stainless steel kitchen sinks.

 Of all the varieties of kitchen sinks, porcelain surfaces are the most difficult to keep clean.
 Enameled cast iron sinks scuff, stain and chip easily.
 If you are trying to sell your home, try to keep on top of the cleaning at least every other day.
 The longer you let the stains set, the more scrubbing you will have to do later.